 When you are starting out, your goal should be to book as many weddings as you can quickly to create a credible portfolio.

-If you're a relatively new professional photographer, or you don't have much experience shooting weddings, you may want to start off by charging a little lower than the average wedding photographer cost in your area.
-Offer a price range that reflects your abilities and skills and raise it slowly as you build up your portfolio and clients.
+If you're a relatively new professional photographer, or you don't have much experience shooting weddings, you may want to start by charging a little lower than the average wedding photographer cost in your area.
+Understand the wedding photography prices for beginners in your area, and offer a price range that reflects your abilities and skills and raise it slowly as you build up your portfolio and clients.

 Tip: Be wary of offering cut-rate prices to get more business, as you'll find yourself making less per wedding and make your photography business unsustainable.